 Scan the list of available network interfaces for changes, without performing a full recon-fig or waiting for the interface-interval timer.

-secroots [view ...]
+secroots [-] [view ...]

-Dump the server's security roots to the secroots file for the specified views.
-If no view is specified, security roots for all views are dumped.
+Dump the server's security roots and negative trust anchors for the specified views.
+If no view is specified, all views are dumped.